bgamari/ghc-wiki-import/trac-wiki.md

 The wiki itself does not enforce any structure, but rather resembles a stack of empty sheets of paper, where you can organize information and documentation as you see fit, and later reorganize if necessary.
-As contributing to a wiki is essentially building an hypertext, general advice regarding HTML authoring apply here as well.
+As contributing to a wiki is essentially building hypertext, general advice regarding HTML authoring apply here as well.
 For example, the *[
 Style Guide for online hypertext](http://www.w3.org/Provider/Style)* explains how to think about the